jpcrowther-cloud/midi-command-studio-docs/docs/common-workflows.md

 # Common Workflows

-This page shows practical ways to use MIDI Command Studio after your device is connected and your first preset is ready.
+This page shows practical ways to use MIDI Command Studio.

 For the first setup path, see [Getting Started](getting-started.md).